Do you use Excel for SEO? If the answer is “no,” then perhaps you should.

 You want to create a new column and insert the formula there.

 This works well if you have a lot of title tags you want to capitalize, too.

 You can search for individual title tags using the HLOOKUP formula (which I’ll get to later).

-You can also use the PROPER formula to reformat format names that are in all caps, even if the characters are mixed between upper and lower case.
+You can also use the PROPER formula to reformat format names in all caps, even if your Excel SEO spreadsheet has upper and lower case characters.

-If you want to change a lower case keyword or title tag to uppercase (e.g., an acronym), you can use the formula UPPER.
+You can use the UPPER function to change a lowercase keyword or title tag to uppercase (e.g., an acronym).

 Here’s how that looks: